 Exercise naturally also makes your body produce nitric oxide, which (like l-arginine and beets) improves your circulation.

 There are more benefits—such as the release of mood-boosting hormones.
-You can start today and naturally improve your energy by taking a jog, playing a sport, or swimming at your local pool.
+For example, you can start today and naturally improve your energy by taking a jog, playing a sport, or swimming at your local pool.

 Get plenty of sleep